 On 27 January 2016, VDM entered into a Framework Loan Agreement ("FLA") with its largest shareholder, Australia Kengkong Investments Co Pty Ltd ("Kengkong").
-During the period, Kengkong, advanced AUD \$1,500,000 and USD \$2,134,000 to VDM under the terms of a FLA (2016: Kengkong advanced AUD \$3,000,000 and USD \$1,000,000).
 The FLA contemplates the parties entering into a secured one-year 6% loan facility that will incorporate the FLA liabilities.
 Until that occurs, the FLA advances plus interest accrued at 6% per annum are immediately repayable in the denominated currency when demanded by Kengkong.
-VDM's Non-executive Chairman Mr Luk controls Kengkong.
+VDM's Non-executive Chairman Mr Luk controls Kengkong, refer to note 20 for full detailed disclosure on outstanding balance.